 The LCHI SEN part of element 2 within the school budget share will be paid to schools within their school budget share regardless of actual statemented pupils.
 There is an expectation that each school shall have at least £5,000 available for LCHI SEN.

 For those schools where the formula does not deliver the £5,000 within their school budget share, the Local Authority will top up the schools funding out of the high needs block to achieve the minimum of £5,000.

 The IAR within the school budget share will be paid to schools regardless of actual pupils with Education, Health and Care Plans (EHCP).
 There is an expectation that each school shall have at least £6,000 available for IAR SEN.

 Element 2 Shortfalls

-This is allocated to individual names children with an EHCP comes from the High Needs Block and the level of funding attached to EHCPs’ based on SEND Provision descriptors (See link to SEN Funding on the service page).
+This is allocated to individual names children with an EHCP comes from the High Needs Block and the level of funding attached to EHCPs based on SEND Provision descriptors (See SEN Funding).
 Funding is calculated and paid monthly.